MHTAI/MPT/README.md

-# MPT
+# Modern Portfolio Theory

-Modern Portfolio Theory
+This is the implementation of the Modern Portfolio Theory.